laurentperrinet/Perrinet20PredictiveProcessing/README.md

     light of recent neurophysiological data showing the role of traveling waves in shaping visual processing.
 Finally, we will propose some lines of research to understand how the previous functional models may be implemented at the neural level.
-In particular, we will describe models of cortical processing in terms of prototypical micro-circuits.
+In particular, we will describe potential models of cortical processing in terms of prototypical micro-circuits.
 These allow to separate the different flows of information, from feed-forward prediction error to feed-back anticipation error.
 Still, the particular implementation of such a circuit is not known and we will review some possible implementations using Spiking Neural Networks.
 author: Laurent Perrinet
 author_info:
 - affiliations: